LauraBeatris/gympoint-api/README.md

 </p>

 ## :rocket: About the project
+  Api for a Gym Management Application.
+As a admin, you're able to see the students data and answering their help orders.
+Students are able to do help orders and checkins a long the week.

+  Future features:
+    - Trainings made by the Personal Trainer
+    - Students can access some datas that show how they've been improving in their trainings

 ## :ballot_box_with_check: Goals

-Apply the main concepts of API Rest using NodeJS, Express and Sequelize.
-Develop amazing interfaces using ReactJS for web and React Native for mobile.
+Apply all the important concepts of a Rest API with Express and Sequelize ORM, using a services like PostgreSQL, MongoDB, Redis with BeeQueue and Nodemailer with Mailgun.

 ## Status Codes